-Yes, me, too.
-I’ll spare you the details.
-The larger point for me is that being a survivor of sexual harassment and abuse, I chose to build part of my professional life around helping survivors to heal, and fight for justice.
-And I have done so.
-Over the past 20 years, I have treated hundreds of sexual assault survivors and their families.
+In the age of #MeToo, it will probably come as little surprise to learn that I am also a survivor of sexual assault.
+I don’t want to go into the details here (if you want the full story on that, you can watch this video).
+When I became a social worker, I chose to build my professional life around helping survivors both heal and fight for justice.
+Over the past 25 years, I have treated hundreds of sexual assault survivors and their families.
 I have helped people achieve justice, and I have also seen many survivors choose not to engage with the justice system for fear of being further traumatized.
 Sadly, that fear is not unrealistic.

 Who are the funders helping us to make progress on ending sexual assault and harassment, and will we see an increase in funding for this sorely neglected area of philanthropy?
 I would particularly like to see more resources for women who are before the court, to support them in finding a way to safely testify, so we can know more about abuse and figure out better ways to prevent it.

-Before we talk about some of the funders, let’s look at some of the larger nonprofits that are working this terrain.
+Before we talk about some of the funders, let’s look at some of the larger US non-profits that are working this terrain.

 Large Nonprofit Organizations Fighting Sexual Assault

-Raliance: One of the newest initiatives on the scene is Raliance, which was created using a $10 million funding commitment from the National Football League.
-Raliance.org now serves as the central hub for three top organizations in the country working to end sexual violence: the National Sexual Violence Resource Center (NSVRC), the California Coalition Against Sexual Assault (CALCASA)-PreventConnect and the National Alliance to End Sexual Violence (NAESV).
+One of the newest initiatives on the scene is RALIANCE, which was created using a $10 million funding commitment from the National Football League.
+RALIANCE now serves as the central hub for three top organizations in the country working to end sexual violence: the National Sexual Violence Resource Center (NSVRC), the California Coalition Against Sexual Assault (CALCASA)-PreventConnect and the National Alliance to End Sexual Violence (NAESV).
+RALIANCE partners with a wide range of organizations to improve the culture of those organizations and create environments free from sexual harassment, misconduct and abuse.

 Since 2012, Sue Paterno and other members of the Paterno family have been working with Stop It Now! to develop Circles of Safety for Higher Education, a program to combat child sexual victimization.
 With $230,000 in funding from the Paternos, Stop it Now! worked with nearly 150 college staff members from across Pennsylvania’s 14 state university systems, training them in child sexual abuse prevention.
 These 150 then went on to train another 2,000 staff, creating what the university hopes is a safer environment across the system, where children under 18 are less likely to be abused.